Campeche (city): The Petenes

 Part of the urban area of San Francisco de Campeche borders the Los Petenes Biosphere Reserve.

 Curious circular forms of vegetation have been called petenes where the origin of a source of fresh water, in the middle of an area of salt water, promotes the development of plants less resistant to salt, leading to islets where flora has taken hierarchy around the origin of fresh water.
 It is an entire organization that allows nesting and refuge for a large number of bird and mammal species.

 In the coastal mangroves of the reserve, there are innumerable natural paths that make up attractive routes, in them the sport of fishing tarpon and the observation of birds and other animal species are carried out.

 The enormous natural wealth of the area, forms the ideal scenario for the development and enjoyment of various activities ecotourism.

+Transportation

+The city is served with commercial airline flights at Campeche International Airport.